Falcion/Falcion/README.md

 - studying for a bachelor's degree in full-stack development (industrial programming);
   - working degree in game development;
   - working degree in applied programming;
-- in parallel, I am developing and learning in the field of development and operations ("devops");
+- I am learning how to create and program an environment in the development operations (devops) stack;
+- involved in screenwriting and world-building, developing my own novelization;
+- I am self-studying drawing;
-- independently studying the humanities, in particular philosophy and linguistics;
+- I am self-studying philosophy and other humanities;

-- trying to develop skills in drawing (pixel-art) and world building (writing and screenwriting).
+I develop indie games on a team as a writer and am the founder of the organization METEOSPAX.

 <br/>
 <div align="center">